open-resources/dash_curriculum/tutorial/part2/chapter7.md

 print(raw_data.describe())
 ```
 ![dropna](./ch7_files/dropna.png)

 There are now `3` less rows after droping the `null` value rows.

-### Iterrows and Isnumeric
+### Iterrows and Try-Except

 There are several non-numeric values that we'd like to drop from the dataset.
-First we need to `iterate` through each row in the dataframe with `iterrows()`:
+First we need to `iterate` through each row in the dataframe with `iterrows()`.
+Then we'll use Python's [try-expect](https://www.geeksforgeeks.org/python-try-except/) logic test if the row has valid `float` data.

 ```python
 import pandas as pd